olsner/synsedizer/README.md

 format, limited to the letter m, c, x and i.
 Digits are written in strictly decreasing value (big endian), so 9 is written using 9 i's, not ix.

-Many commands accept a count in cycles, which is related to the sample rate of the output.
-To use higher sample rates, adapt the cycle counts in your sequence accordingly and use the `-r` flag to `aplay` when playing the output.
+Most commands take a cycle count in number of samples, corresponding to some frequency (or time delay) depending on the sample rate of the output as specified by the `r` command at the start of the file.

+* `r R`: emit a `.au` header for a sample rate of R (decimal, Hz).

+  Recognized sample rates are 8000, 16000 and 44100Hz.

+  It's strongly recommended that this be the first non-comment/blank line of the file, although synsedizer can also be used to output raw samples without a header.
+In this case, you may need to manually specify the sample format as signed 16-bit big-endian in your player.

 * `s N`: Sleeps for N cycles while outputting synsedized samples before reading the next command from the input.